 I’m Jordan T. Thevenow-Harrison. (she/her) 🏳️⚧️🏳️🌈

-I’m a senior engineer at Postlight.
+I’m a lead engineer at Launch by NTT Data, formerly Postlight.
 Read my CV, visit on LinkedIn, or get in touch.

 I make things to help people teach themselves.
 I design and develop iReadBetter, an app to help children teach themselves how to read, based on materials in Caleb Gattegno’s Words In Color curriculum for the Bronx Charter School for Better Learning.